The Surprising Difficulty of Search in Model-Based Reinforcement Learning: Abstract

 \section{Abstract}

 This paper investigates search in model-based reinforcement learning~(RL).
 Conventional wisdom holds that long-term predictions and compounding errors are the primary obstacles for model-based RL.
-We challenge this view, showing that search is not a plug-and-play replacement for a learned policy.
+We challenge this view, showing that search is not a drop-in replacement for a learned policy.
 Surprisingly, we find that search can harm performance even when the model is highly accurate.
-Instead, we show that mitigating distribution shift matters more than improving model or value function accuracy.
-Building on this insight, we identify key techniques for enabling effective search, achieving state-of-the-art performance across multiple popular benchmark domains.
+Instead, we show that mitigating overestimation bias matters more than improving model or value function accuracy.
+Building on this insight, we identify that taking the minimum over an ensemble of value functions effectively addresses this bias and enables effective search, achieving state-of-the-art performance across multiple popular benchmark domains.
+Code can be found at \url{https://github.com/facebookresearch/MRSQ}.